StyXman/ayrton/README.md

 Of course, string and integer operators are better implemented in Python's `str`, `int` and, why not, `float` types.

-One main difference with shell languages is that in those, you only have environment variables, which after being exported, can be seen by any subprocess.
+One main difference between Python and shell languages is that in the latter, you only have environment variables, which after being exported, can be seen by any subprocess.
-In `ayrton` there are two worlds: Python variables and environment variables.
+In Python there are two worlds: Python variables and environment variables.
-The latter can be accessed via the `environ` dictionary.
+`ayrton` again reaches to shell languages, mixing the environment into the globals, so envvars can be reached from any place, just like in shell scripts.
+Notice that new variables in `ayrton` (f.i., `foo=42`) are Pytohn variables; therefore they can hold any Python object, but won't be exported.
 The `export()` function gives the same behavior as `bash`'s `export` command, with the caveat that values will be automatically converted to `str`.